-PAS 32, Financial Instruments: Presentation - Offsetting Financial Assets and Financial Liabilities - These amendments to PAS 32 clarify the meaning of "currently has a legally enforceable right to setoff" and also clarify the application of the PAS 32 offsetting criteria to settlement systems (such as central clearing house systems) which apply gross settlement mechanisms that are not simultaneous.
-While the amendment is expected not to have any impact on the net assets of the Company, any changes in offsetting is expected to impact leverage ratios and regulatory capital requirements.
-The amendments to PAS 32 are to be retrospectively applied for annual periods beginning on or after January 1, 2014.
-The Company is currently assessing impact of the amendments to PAS 32.
+• PAS 32, Financial Instruments: Presentation - Offsetting Financial Assets and Financial Liabilities (Amendments) - The amendments clarify the meaning of "currently has a legally enforceable right to set-off" and also clarify the application of the PAS 32 offsetting criteria to settlement systems (such as central clearing house systems) which apply gross settlement mechanisms that are not simultaneous.
+The amendments to PAS 32 are to be retrospectively applied and affect presentation only and have no impact on the Group's financial position or performance.

-PFRS 9, Financial Instruments: Classification and Measurement - PFRS 9, as issued in 2010, reflects the first phase on the replacement of PAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in PAS 39.
+• PFRS 9, Financial Instruments: Classification and Measurement - PFRS 9, as issued in 2010, reflects the first phase on the replacement of PAS 39 and applies to classification and measurement of financial assets and financial liabilities as defined in PAS 39.
 The standard is effective for annual periods beginning on or after January 1, 2015.
 In subsequent phases, hedge accounting and impairment of financial assets will be addressed with the completion of this project expected on the first half of 2012.
 The adoption of the first phase of PFRS 9 will have an effect on the classification and measurement of the Group's financial assets, but will potentially have no impact on classification and measurements of financial liabilities.